top of page

 Rooftop solar array shaded by vegitation

-There are several types of shading from the solar PV persenctive, that can roughly be classified into permanent shading from a building or from building parts, dynamic shading from poles and electrical & communication wiring, shading from temporary parts and additions to the building itself (such as roof equipment, chillers, air conditioners, etc.), and finally shading from trees and nearby vegetation.
 In the first two cases, we are mostly talking about a "fate" that cannot be changed and must be dealt with in terms of planning and adapting the PV system to the situation in advance.
-However, while in the later two cases, it is about non-permanent factors that in some cases are not coming to awareness of solar operators at all or with a significant delay.
+However, in the later two cases, it is about non-permanent factors that in some cases are not coming to awareness of solar operators at all or with a significant delay.
 However, after discovery of new shading - it can can be treated and often completely eliminated.

 Hence, existing methods to deal with permanent factor shading are involving an appropriate layout planning of the panels, avoiding permanent shading locations and alternatively using panels embedded with optimizers/maximizers, which help to cover a larger part of the roof.
 The first solution in terms of proper system planning is relevant for fixed shading, while the implementation of optimizers / maximizers is most relevant for dynamic shading such as chimneys, poles and electrical wires.
 Of course, the solutions are very much localized and adjusted and it should be a combination of both.